-'Priscilla is a miracle': Meet the woman not expected to recover - until she did
+'Priscilla is a miracle': A woman's near-fatal brain bleed and a family who fought the medical advice

 "She couldn't speak, she couldn't eat, she couldn't move," Brian said.

-She spent three months at Wellington Hospital - the first week in a coma and the remaining time with a trachea helping her breathe - and then another month at Hutt Valley.
+She spent three months at Wellington Hospital - the first week in a coma and the remaining time with a tracheostomy helping her breathe - and then another month at Hutt Valley.

 For just over a month she was unresponsive and then she was able to open her eyes, Brian said, but still she couldn't move or talk.